KernelFreeze/Litecraft/README.md

 # Compile

+ - Download Rust Nightly with rustup.
  - Create folder **resources**.
  - Copy **~/.minecraft/assets** content and  **assets folder** from your minecraft jar into **resources**.
- - Build with cargo
+ - Build with cargo.
- - Profit
+ - Profit!